hashicorp/terraform-provider-google/website/docs/r/scc_v2_project_scc_big_query_export.html.markdown

 The following arguments are supported:

-* `folder` -
-  (Required)
-  The folder where Cloud Security Command Center Big Query Export Config lives in.

 * `big_query_export_id` -
   (Required)
   This must be unique within the organization.
-It must consist of only lowercase letters, numbers, and hyphens, must start with a letter, must end with either a letter or a number, and must be 63 characters or less.

 - - -